PuddletownDesign/Manual/Terminal/README.md

 # Command Line

-In the modern world most development is done through the terminal.
+In the modern world most development is through the terminal.
 I'm not 100% sure why.
-People could easily create apps with interfaces to do all of this.
+People could create apps with interfaces to do all of this.
 My guess is, that once you get used to it, it's actually easier.

 Terminal is a different way to use your computer.
 Instead of pointing and clicking you type what you want.
 On mac you have a built in terminal located in `/Applications/Utilities/Terminal.app`. *look up [file paths](), if you don't know what this means. ex .
 (Folder/Folder/file.txt)*